TheMinefreak23/fair-rec-kit-app/README.md

 The fairreckit application is a web-based tool intended to aid in the performing and analysing of recommender system computations.
 It utilises a custom library called [fairreckitlib](https://github.com/TheMinefreak23/fairreckitlib) to perform its computations.

-This program has been developed by students from the bachelor Computer Science at Utrecht University within the Software Project course.
+This program has been developed by students from the bachelor Computer Science at Utrecht University within the Software Project course, commissioned by dr. Christine Bauer.

+Lennard Chung           Aleksej Cornelissen
+Isabelle van Driessel   Diede van der Hoorn
+Yme de Jong             Lan Le
+Sanaz Najiyan Tabriz    Roderick Spaans
+Casper Thijsen          Robert Verbeeten
+Vos Wesseling           Fern Wieland

 © Copyright Utrecht University (Department of Information and Computing Sciences)

 ## Running the client & server